Comprehensive Overview of Eyelid Anatomy

 Jump To

-Our eyes are likely the most important vital structures we have in our body.
-The eyelids protect those eyes… serving multiple purposes including protecting the eyeball from injury, controlling the amount of light that enters the eye and also constantly lubricating the eyeball with tears secreted by the lacrimal gland during blinking.
+Our eyes are our primary sensory organ that allow us to understand our environment.
+At Idaho Eyelid and Facial Plastic Surgery, our surgeons and support team have a full understanding of anatomy of the eye and the eyelids that protection them.
+Our eyelids protect those eyes and serve many purposes, including shielding the eyeball from injury, controlling the amount of light entering the eye and preventing damages from that light, and lubricating the eyeball with tears secreted by the lacrimal gland.
 All these functions together help maintain the structural integrity of the eyeball and protect them from external influences.

-From an anatomical point of view, the eyelid consists primarily of skin, soft subcutaneous tissue and a thin layer of muscle called the orbicularis oculi.
+The eyelid consists primarily of skin, soft subcutaneous tissue and a thin layer of muscle called the orbicularis oculi.
 Under this muscle is the septum which includes the fibrous orbital septum and tarsi.
 The eyeball is covered by a thin layer of tissue called the conjunctiva, and fat tissue aids in protecting it.
-In more detail, a sagittal section taken across the eyelid can offer a clear view of the various structures that form it.
 The tissues can be divided into planes by structures called the septum.
 The orbital septum differentiates the orbital tissue from the lid.
-Behind the septum are a number of different other structures, a knowledge of which is essential if surgery is to be performed.
-In particular, it is essential to identify the anterior and posterior lamellae.
+Behind the septum are a number of different other structures, such as the anterior and posterior lamellae.
 The anterior lamella consists of the skin and the orbicularis oculi muscle while the posterior lamella consists of the conjunctiva and the tarsus.

 The Structure of the Eyelids

 At the top of the upper eyelid is a fold in the skin called a superior palpebral sulcus (skin crease).
 It lies approximately 8 to 11 mm above the margin of the upper eyelid and consists of levator aponeurosis fibers.
+These levators lift and retract the upper eyelids.
 Similarly, the skin fold in the lower eyelid is called the inferior palpebral sulcus.
 This lower skin fold is often more prominent in children and can become less prominent as one gets older.
 Anatomically, the inferior skin crease is seen around 3 to 5 mm below the outer aspect of the lid margin.

-The inner aspect of the eyelid is called the inner canthal region.
-At this region runs a fold of skin called the nasojugal fold.
-From an anatomical point of view, this fold lies between the orbicularis oculi and the levator labii superioris.
+The inner aspect of the eyelid is called the inner canthal region, where the nasojugal fold is located.
+Anatomically, this fold lies between the orbicularis oculi and the levator labii superioris.
 The nasojugal fold is that area of the inner aspect of the eye where tears roll down and can accumulate (also called the tear trough).
 Similar to the nasojugal fold, the outer region of the eyeball is called the malar fold and runs from that outer location towards the nasojugal fold.

 When the eyes are open, the space between the upper and lower eyelids is typically described as ‘fusiform’, or the palpebral fissure.
 Typically, the palpebral fissure measures between 28 to 30 mm wide and around 9 to 10 mm in height.
-When young, upper eyelids lie slightly higher than older individuals.
-There are two points at which the upper and lower eyelids meet.
-The one on the inner aspect is called the medial canthus and the one on the outer aspect is called the lateral canthus.
-Both of these have unique angles.
+When we are young, upper eyelids lie slightly higher than older individuals.
+There are two points at which the upper and lower eyelids meet; the medial canthus (inner) and the lateral canthus (outer).
 When examined along a horizontal plane, the medial canthal angle is located around 2 mm lower than the lateral canthal angle in Caucasians (3 mm lower in Asians).
 The nose lies around 15 mm on the inside of the medial canthus.
-In summary, the palpebral fissure consists of the medial and lateral canthus, the lacrimal papillae (part of the tear glands, also called lacrimal glands) and a small opening of the lacrimal glands through the lower eyelid at the medial canthus called the punctum lacrimale.

 Skin and Subcutaneous Tissue of the Eyelids

-The eyelid is primarily made of skin.
-It is the thinnest skin in the body and is less than one mm thick.
-Within the skin are a number of glands called sebaceous glands that secrete an oily substance called sebum.
+The eyelid is primarily made of skin, the thinnest skin in the body.
+Eyelid skin is less than one mm thick.
+Sebaceous glands within the eyelids secrete an oily substance called sebum.
 These glands are in larger numbers at the nasal aspect of the eyelid.
 At the junction between the eyelids and forehead/cheek, the texture of the skin changes and becomes a lot thicker.
-Below the skin is a layer of thin connective tissue called a subcutaneous tissue (sub = under, cutaneous = skin).
-Underneath the skin, along with the subcutaneous tissue is a thin layer of fat.
-Typically, subcutaneous tissue is absent at points where the skin is attached directly to underlying ligaments such as the medial and lateral palpable ligaments.
+Below the skin is a layer of thin connective tissue called a subcutaneous tissue along with a thin layer of fat.
+Typically, subcutaneous tissue is absent at points where the skin is attached directly to underlying ligaments (medial and lateral palpable ligaments).
 The skin and subcutaneous tissue can be subject to certain clinical conditions such as dermatochalasis and blepharochalasis.

 Orbicularis Oculi Muscle Function

-The orbital part of the orbicularis oculi muscle is linked with other muscles responsible for facial expression.
-It originates from the inner margin of the orbit, further attaching to the upper and inner aspect of the orbital bone.
+The orbital part of the orbicularis oculi muscle is also linked with other muscles responsible for facial expression.
+It starts from the inner margin of the orbit, further attaching to the upper and inner aspect of the orbital bone.
 The muscle fibers interact with the surrounding facial muscles (corrugator supercilii and frontalis muscle).
-The preseptal portion of the orbicularis oculi muscle consists of a superficial and deep muscle.
-The fibers that lie within the upper/lower eyelids join to form a structure called the lateral palpebral raphe.
-The pretarsal portion also has similar origins and its fibers run under the lateral palpebral raphe, running into a bony structure at the outer aspect of the orbital bone called the lateral orbital tubercle through the lateral canthal tendon.
+The preseptal portion of the orbicularis oculi muscle consists of a deeper muscle.
+The fibers within upper/lower eyelids join to form the lateral palpebral raphe.
+The pretarsal portion is similar and its fibers run under the lateral palpebral raphe, traveling to the lateral orbital tubercle through the lateral canthal tendon.

 Submuscular areolar tissue

-The submuscular areolar tissue is a loose connective tissue that lies beneath the orbicularis oculi muscle.
-It forms an anatomical plane that divide the eyelid into a front (anterior) and back (posterior) portion.
-The fibers of the levator aponeurosis pass through this plane in the upper eyelid.
-A small portion of these fibers contribute towards the development of the upper eyelid crease.
-Similarly, in the lower eyelid, the fibers of the orbitomalar ligament passed through this plane.
-If this anatomical plane were to be tracked towards the eyebrow area, the retro-orbicularis oculi fat will be traversed.
-If the plane were to be tracked towards the cheek, the sub-orbicularis oculi fat would be traversed.
+The submuscular areolar tissue lies beneath the orbicularis oculi muscle, and is a loose connective tissue.
+It forms an area that divides the eyelid into a front and back portion.
+The fibers of the levator aponeurosis pass through the submuscular areolar tissue.
+A portion of these fibers contribute towards the development of the upper eyelid crease.
+In the lower eyelid, the fibers of the orbitomalar ligament passed through this plane.

 Tarsi and Orbital Septum Structure